PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:10:45
+Last updated: 2024-04-02 16:11:48
-Random Quote: Never interrupt your enemy when he is making a mistake. - Napoleon
+Random Quote: One of the advantages of being disorderly is that one is constantly making exciting discoveries. - A. A. Milne